BitcoinDesign/Guide/guide/flexible-wallet.md

 ##### Switching to a new phone or computer

 One of the most likely use cases to recover a wallet is that users switch to a new phone or computer.
 This means that they have to re-install the wallet application and recover the wallet itself.
-As long as Alice is using the same signing device, all she has to do is to import the wallet in the same way as when she originally got set up, as described above.
+As long as Alice is using the same signing device, all she has to do is to import the wallet in the same way as when she originally got set up, as described un the co-signer onboarding section above.

-{% include image-gallery.html pages = page.images_migration %}

-##### Replacing a new signing device
+##### Replacing a signing device

 If Bob wants to replace one of the signing devices he can use the new device with the same wallet, as long as it uses it with the same private key.
 This might become necessary because the original device is broken or Bob just wants to use a newer model.
 To do that, he would need to:

-1. Restore the the private key on the hardware wallet using the seed phrase backup.
+1. Restore the the private key on the the new signing device, using the seed phrase backup.
-2. Enable the wallet on the new signing device.
+2. Enable/import the wallet on the new signing device.

 <!--

 TO DO's:

+- Is that even feasible?
 - Image gallery of the process of activating a new signing device (same sub-steps as in the initial setup).

 -->